JonrGull/fullstack-coding-test/README.md

 # Install

-- Install all packages using
+- Install all packages and start the server

-      yarn install

-- Initiate the app with

-      yarn dev
+      yarn install && yarn dev

 ## Environmental variables